Welcome to the Opioid Price Watch Project

 IAHPC has launched the second round of Opioid Price Watch (OPW), a project to monitor and report the dispensing price of opioids around the world.
 This project is as a component of the agreement of work as an NGO in formal relations with the World Health Organization (WHO) and is funded with grants from the US Cancer Pain Relief Committee and Atlantic Philanthropies.

 The goal of OPW is to present information and generate awareness about availability and access to opioids for legitimate medical use.

 - Show opioid price patterns among regions and countries, as reflected in differences in treatment costs, affordability, and differences in prices as a ratio of the international reference price; and

-Clicking the button below, will take you to the flash map where the different prices of opioids from around the world are displayed.
+Clicking the button below, will take you to a map where the different prices of opioids from around the world are displayed.